Enlarged Prostate (BPH)

 How is BPH diagnosed?

 - A digital rectal exam is used to check the size of your prostate.
 Your healthcare provider will insert a gloved finger into your rectum.
 The provider will be able to feel your prostate.
-The exam may be repeated over time to check the prostate size.
 The size of your prostate may be checked with ultrasound pictures.

 How is BPH treated?

 - Watchful waiting means you do not receive treatment right away.
 Your signs and symptoms will be monitored over time to see if they get worse.
-You may be asked to keep a record of how much liquid you drink and how often you urinate.
-The record will include when you urinate, how easy or difficult it was, and any changes in urination.
-You will bring the record to follow-up visits.
-Your healthcare provider may also recommend ways to improve your symptoms during watchful waiting.
+You may be asked to keep a record and bring it to follow-up visits.
+This record may include when you urinate, how easy or difficult it was, and any changes in urination.

-- Medicine may be used to relax the muscles in your prostate and bladder.
+- Medicines may be used to relax the muscles in your prostate and bladder.
 This may help you urinate more easily.
-You may also need medicine that blocks the production of a hormone that causes the prostate to get larger.
-It may help to slow the growth of the prostate or shrink it.
-Your healthcare provider may also make changes to your current medicines if they are making your symptoms worse.
+You may also need medicine that helps shrink, or slow the growth of your prostate.

 - A procedure may be used to place a stent into your urethra to hold it open.
 A stent is a short, tiny mesh tube.
 A prostatic urethral lift, or UroLift, may be used to hold the prostate away from the urethra.
 This makes the urethra wider so urine can pass through more easily.